datakaveri/iudx-auth-server/README.md

 5. IUDX-AAA signs Certificate Signing Requests (CSR) to create certificates.
 This requires a [root certificate](https://en.wikipedia.org/wiki/Root_certificate) and it's corresponding private key.
 Rename your root certificate and key files to `cert.pem` and `key.pem` respectively and place them in the directory. **The files will be created automatically if they are not added to the directory**.
 (For a test instance, it is recommended to use the generated root certificate)

-6. IUDX-AAA uses Admin APIs to perform administrative tasks.
-Update [admins.json](admins.json) with the email addresses of users who will be admins

-7. Update the `AUTH_SERVER` and `CONSENT_URL` variables in [main.js](main.js) to your respective Auth and Consent domains
+6. Update the `AUTH_SERVER` and `CONSENT_URL` variables in [main.js](main.js) to your respective Auth and Consent domains

-8. If PostgreSQL is to be installed in a different server:
+7. If PostgreSQL is to be installed in a different server:
 	- Run [postgres-remote.sh](postgres-remote.sh) on that machine and follow instructions specified in that file
 	- Create an environment variable with the IP address of the PostgreSQL machine on the Auth machine